Storidge/cio-user-docs/docker_volumes/upgrade_cio_volume_plugin.md

+---
+title: Upgrade Storidge Volume Plugin
+description: Steps to upgrade the Storidge volume plugin for Docker
+lang: en-US
+---

-# Upgrade CIO Volume Plugin
+# Upgrade Storidge Volume Plugin

-This guide shows the steps to upgrade the CIO docker volume plugin.
+This guide shows the steps to upgrade the Storidge docker volume plugin.
 Run the command sequence below on all nodes in the cluster.

 ## List the plugin